corneliusmunz/legoino/doc/MIGRATION.md

 | ------------- |-------------|
 | BoostHub        | Boost |

-All classes for different Hub types (like ControlPlusHub, PoweredUpHub, BoostHub, ...) was removed and all Hub Types could be controlled via the Base Lpf2Hub class.
+All classes for different Hub types (like ControlPlusHub, PoweredUpHub, BoostHub, ...) were removed and all Hub Types can be controlled via the Base Lpf2Hub class.
 On exeption is the Boost.cpp which contains some "higher" level commands specific to boost models.
 But that is more a model class than a base hub or device class.

 The main difference between the hub types was formerly the assignment of port numbers.
-This is no covered in the following enums
+This is now covered in the following enums
 * `ControlPlusHubPort`
 * `DuploTrainHubPort`
 * `MoveHubPort`